 - Cutaneous lupus erythematosus (CLE) – this form of lupus is a dermatologic condition that usually only affects the skin.
 Although the rashes do not normally hurt or itch, they may become discolored.
 The affected areas can also be photosensitive.

-- Subacute cutaneous lupus – lesions may appear as areas of red scaly skin with distinct edges or as red, ring-shaped lesions.
+Subacute cutaneous lupus – lesions may develop as areas of red scaly skin with distinct edges or as red, ring-shaped.
 They usually occur on the sun-exposed areas of the arms, shoulders, neck, and body.

-- Acute cutaneous – a malar rash–flattened areas of red skin on the face that resemble a sunburn.
-It usually appears as a “butterfly rash” on the cheeks and nose although may appear on other areas as well.
+Acute cutaneous – a malar rash–flattened areas of red skin on the face that resemble a sunburn.
+It usually appears as a “butterfly rash” on the cheeks and nose, although it may appear on other areas as well.

 - Neonatal lupus erythematosus – occurs in newborns born to mothers with lupus

 - Drug-induced lupus – a lupus-like disease caused by certain prescription drugs